Pale-winged trumpeter: Cleaning symbiosis

 Pale-winged trumpeters have cleaning symbiosis, a form of mutualism, with ungulate species like the gray brocket deer as they are ectoparasite removers.
 Trumpeter groups will occasionally follow ungulates around pecking to remove ticks, and also have been observed snatching other pests like flies that are swarming the ungulate.
 This cleaning symbiosis provides nutritional benefit for pale-winged trumpeters as well as reduces the risk of ectoparasite disease vectors for the ungulate.

 Vocalization

 All trumpeters are highly vocal.
 The pale-winged trumpeter's song is a low pitched "wuh-wuh-wuh wuh wuh - -".
 Its alarm call is "loud, harsh 'KRETCH' notes".

 Status

-The IUCN originally assessed the pale-winged trumpeter as being of Least Concern but since 2014 has rated it as Near Threatened.
-"The primary threat to this species is accelerating deforestation in the Amazon Basin".
-In addition, "Hunting appears to be a significant threat across the range of the species".
+The IUCN originally assessed the pale-winged trumpeter as being of Least Concern, but listed is as Near Threatened between 2014–2023.
+As of 2023, it is again listed as Least Concern.
+Habitat degradation associated with cattle ranching and agriculture along with hunting are the most serious threats facing this species.